 One notable frontrunner who’s making it through the Covid storm at lightning speed is RBB, an electronics contract manufacturing company based in Wooster, Ohio.
-RBB attributes their success to using the Entrepreneurial Operating System® purely throughout their entire company.
+RBB attributes its success to using the Entrepreneurial Operating System® purely throughout their entire company.

-RBB began their EOS journey back in 2017 with just the leadership team utilizing Level 10 Meetings™ (L10s).
+RBB began its EOS journey back in 2017 with just the leadership team utilizing Level 10 Meetings™ (L10s).
 In 2018, they hired Certified EOS Implementer Ron Kaminski to fully engaged EOS throughout the entire company.

 Amy Hart sums it up: “EOS provides us the way to develop the big plan and communicate it so that everyone in the company knows how they fit into the plan and knows that we can’t do it without them.”

 Special thanks to Amy and to Carrie Guenther, their Sales and Marketing Supervisor, for sharing their story with us.
 We are so honored to be part of RBB’s EOS journey of success!

 For anyone who wants to know more about EOS, inquire about a free, no-obligation EOS Workshop or give us a call at 844.336.SHOC.